mindsmiths/docs/docs/src/Tutorials/Nola Brzina Tutorial/signal-communication.md

     then
         agent.sendMessage("Okay, turning my engines on.
 Let's start!");
         agent.send("SMITH", new AgentCreated(agent));
+        delete(initialize);
 end
 // highlight-added-end
 ```
-To single out only the first received message, we make use of the ```Initialize()``` signal the platform sends when creating agents.
+To pinpoint the very first contact the user makes with the platform, we make use of the ```Initialize()``` signal the platform sends when agents are created.

-As mentioned, `Messages` are signals sent to a specific entity (agent or service), so when sending this signal
-you need to specify the id of the receiving agent (`"SMITH"`) along with the object you’re sending (the `AgentCreated` signal).
+As mentioned, `Messages` are signals sent to a specific entity (agent or service).
+That's why you need to specify the id of the receiving agent(`"SMITH"`), along with the object you’re sending (the `AgentCreated` signal).
 All signals are by default always sent to the entry-point `"signals"`.